keelalopez/keelalopez/README.md

 Here are some ideas to get you started:
 -->
 My Name is Keila Lopez.
 I am a Fullstack Software Engineer.
-After 5 years in the Construction Management industry, I left the jobsite to join Flatiron's Software Engineering Online program.
+After 5 years in the Construction Management industry, I left the jobsites and join Flatiron's Software Engineering Online program.
 I seek to apply my knack for problem solving and user intuition to the construction tech industry.

 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning Redux, DSA, Typescript